MatthewHA233/obsidian-simplemindmap-for-progressivestudy/Help.md

   1. Use the mouse button assigned in toolbar settings.
   2. In *Left-box-select* mode: Hold `Space` + Left-drag.
   3. Set *Mouse Wheel Behavior* to *Move view up/down* in Settings.
+  4. Hold down the Shift key while using the mouse wheel to move the canvas left and right.

 - **How to adjust node width?**
   Drag node edges → Release to confirm.